-By utilizing adaptation and resynchronization, we extend our SYNCE method to adaptively rescale the proposal distributions and resynchronize the chains to enhance correlation at all levels, especially at coarse levels where the posteriors are quite different.
-This facilitates in using coarser levels for the estimation procedure, leading to significant computational savings.
-We demonstrated the effectiveness of the proposed methodology on two synthetic examples, the shifting Gaussian and the rotating-shifting Gaussian, and a real-world groundwater problem.
-These problems clearly show the added advantage of the proposed coupling method over the existing methods in terms of variance reduction and computational savings.
+By utilizing adaptation and resynchronization, SYNCE adaptively rescales the proposal distributions and resynchronizes the chains to enhance correlation.
+Adaptation helps in accounting for the differences in the covariance structure of the posteriors at different levels, while resynchronization helps in promoting better mixing properties of the chains when posteriors are quite close.
+These enhancements enable the use of coarser model fidelities in the estimation procedure, yielding substantial computational savings.
+Numerical experiments on synthetic and real-world problems validate the effectiveness of the proposed methodology.

-The SYNCE coupling method is the simplest realization of the proposed coupling framework we have set up.
-More general couplings using transport maps and non linear functions will be explored soon.
-Transport maps may help with mixing properties of the fine chain by learning from the coarse chain.
+The SYNCE coupling method is the baseline realization of the proposed coupling framework we have set up.
+Future work will includes exploring more general and nonlinear couplings.
+Transport maps~\cite{parno_transport_2018,peherstorfer_transport-based_2019} may help with mixing properties of the fine chain by learning from the coarse chain.
 Another possible extension to this work is to explore the use of the SYNCE coupling methodology in the context of approximate control variates.
 These estimators provide additional performance improvements by using a control variate weight that is estimated adaptively.
-Additionally, the proposed methodology can be extended in the unbiased estimation context to eliminate the burn in bias \cite{jacob_unbiased_2019,heng_unbiased_2023}.
+Additionally, the proposed methodology can be extended in the unbiased estimation context to eliminate the burn in bias~\cite{jacob_unbiased_2020,heng_unbiased_2023}.